hunter-teacher-cert/syllabi-summer-2021/methods-2.md

 # Standards note

-There will be a breif overview of the NY State Standards in week 2.
+There will be a brief overview of the NY State Standards in week 2.
 A more thorough study of the standards takes place in the Curriculum Development class.